 When using public transportation, wear a mask before entering the train or bus and avoid touching surfaces with your hands.
 Upon disembarking, wash your hands or use alcohol- based hand sanitizers with greater than 60% ethanol or 70% isopropanol as soon as possible and before removing your mask.
-King County Metro provides additional guidance here.
+King County Metro provides additional guidance <a href="https://example.com/here-entering-new-mask-entering-new